streamshub/flink-sql-examples/docs/secure-kafka/_index.md

 ### Custom

-> Note: Custom authentication allows wide flexibility in how authentication is carried out.
+Custom authentication allows wide flexibility in how authentication is carried out.
->
-> For the sake of simplicity, this example shows how to use a custom TLS client authentication truststore.
+For the sake of simplicity, this example shows how to use a custom TLS client authentication truststore.

 Set up the demo application: